hmzahiqball/flutter-quran-v2/README.md

     * Aplikasi akan berjalan di perangkat atau emulator Anda.

-## Struktur Proyek
+## 📁 Project Structure

-* `lib/`: Berisi kode sumber aplikasi.
+* `lib/`: Main application source code.
-* `assets/`: Berisi aset seperti gambar, fonts, dan file JSON Surah & Doa.
+* `assets/`: Contains images, fonts, and JSON files for Surahs and Duas.
-* `pubspec.yaml`: Berisi konfigurasi proyek dan daftar dependensi.
+* `pubspec.yaml`: Project configuration and dependency list.

-## Catatan Penting
+## ⚠️ Important Notes

-* Proyek ini hanya mendukung bahasa Indonesia.
+* Currently supports Bahasa Indonesia only.
-* Belum ada hak cipta yang terdaftar.
+* No official copyright registered.
-* Terdapat solusi pengoptimalan play audio yang belum terselesaikan, dimana ketika download audio ayat berikutnya belum selesai, audio akan berhenti.
+* Feel free to customize and extend the app to suit your needs.

-* Anda dapat menyesuaikan dan mengembangkan aplikasi ini sesuai kebutuhan Anda.
+## 🤝 Contribute & Collaborate

-## Kontribusi
+Spotted a bug or have a feature in mind?
+Contributions are welcome!
+Let’s improve this app together — just open an issue or submit a pull request.

-Jika Anda menemukan bug atau memiliki saran perbaikan, jangan ragu untuk menghubungi kami.
+---

-Terima kasih!
+Thank you for checking out this project — may it bring benefit to many!